Traackr/binnacle/docs/commands/binnacle_diff.md

-## binnacle sync
+## binnacle diff

-Syncs each release within the given Binnacle configuration with `helm`
+Displays a diff between the current release and new release of a Helm chart.
+(Requires helm-diff plugin)

 ### Synopsis

-Syncs each release within the given Binnacle configuration with `helm`
+Displays a diff between the current release and new release of a Helm chart.
+(Requires helm-diff plugin)

 ```
-binnacle sync
+binnacle diff
 ```

 ### Options inherited from parent commands